What is a Bill of Lading (BOL)?

-Also known as a BOL or BL, bill of lading is a legally binding document that provides the driver and the carrier with all the details they need to process the freight shipment and invoice it correctly.
-The use of this document is required in order to move a freight shipment from one place to another, as it serves as a receipt of freight services, which is a contrast between a freight carrier and shipper, and a document of title.
+A Bill of Lading is a legally-binding document that provides the driver and the carrier with all the details they need, to process the freight shipment and invoice it correctly.
+The use of this document is required to move a freight shipment from one place to another.

-The bill of lading can be created during the quoting and booking process and should be provided to the carrier during pickup, it should also be attached to the packaged freight.
+The Bill of Lading can be created during the quoting and booking process and should be provided to the carrier during pickup.
+The document should also be attached to the packaged freight.

 The bill of lading (BOL) should provide the following information:

-Names & addresses: The full names and addresses of the shipper and the consignee (receiver of cargo) should be provided on the bill of lading.
-They need to be easy to locate and read on the invoice.
+Names & Addresses: The full names and addresses of the shipper and the consignee should be provided on the Bill of Lading.
+They need to be easy to find and read on the invoice.

-Purchase orders or special reference numbers: These numbers are essential to the shipper and the consignee/receiver, as they may be needed in order for the freight to be released for pick up, or accepted at delivery.
+Purchase orders or special reference numbers: These numbers are essential, as they are needed for the freight to be released for pick up and accepted for delivery.

-National motor freight classification (NMFC) freight class: This field plays a big role in deciding the cost of trucking your shipment.
-According to NMFC protocol, freight shipments are broken down into 18 different classes, based on weight, dimension, density, storage capability, ease of handling, value, and liability.
+National Motor Freight Classification (NMFC) Freight Class: This field plays a big role in deciding the cost of trucking for your shipment.
+Freight shipments are broken down into 18 different classes based on weight, dimension, density, storage capability, ease of handling, value, and liability.